sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h3>AI Action Summit (Paris, February 2025)</h3>

-<p>France hosted the <strong>AI Action Summit</strong> on 10–11 February 2025, marking a decisive shift from the risk-oriented discourse of Bletchley toward implementation, sustainability, and equitable access.
+<p>France hosted the AI Action Summit on 10–11 February 2025, marking a decisive shift from the risk-oriented discourse of Bletchley toward implementation, sustainability, and equitable access.
 Co-chaired by France and India, the Paris gathering explicitly centred the priorities of emerging and developing economies, reflecting frustration amongst Global South nations that earlier summits had focused disproportionately on risks posed by cutting-edge systems whilst neglecting questions of access, capacity-building, and the environmental costs of AI infrastructure.</p>

 <h4>Statement on Inclusive and Sustainable Artificial Intelligence for People and the Planet</h4>

-<p>The <strong>Paris Statement</strong>, signed by a broad coalition of countries, established concrete initiatives addressing digital divides, AI's environmental impact, and labour market transitions.
+<p>The Paris Statement, signed by a broad coalition of countries, established concrete initiatives addressing digital divides, AI's environmental impact, and labour market transitions.
 Notably, the United States and United Kingdom abstained from signing, signalling divergence between nations prioritising open, publicly funded AI development and those emphasising private-sector-led innovation protected by intellectual property regimes.</p>

 <p>The statement committed signatories to launching a Public Interest AI Platform and Incubator, establishing an observatory on AI's energy consumption in partnership with the International Energy Agency, and creating a network of observatories monitoring AI's impact on labour markets.
 This represented the first multilateral commitment to governance mechanisms addressing AI's socio-economic and environmental externalities, not merely its technical safety.</p>